uncoast-unconf/uu-2019/README.md

 Welcome to the Github repository for the first Uncoast Unconference!

 Here we will host all of the potential projects for the conference.
+Right now, we just have the logo and the code & data used to create it, as well as our Code of Conduct.

 All applicants & participants must agree to the event Code of Conduct below.